In this article we will learn about data loggers, describing them in enough detail that you will:

 Image courtesy of Extech

-Some data loggers provide real-time monitoring capability in the form of a built-in LCD display that shows the numerical values being measured in real-time.
+Some loggers provide real-time monitoring capability in the form of a built-in LCD display that shows the numerical values being measured in real-time.
 Others may provide a wired or WIFI interface whereby another computer may access the data in real-time.
 If a data logger does not provide this, it is often necessary to wait until the test is stopped before the data can be accessed via an external computer.

 After testing, data is typically offloaded to an external computer for analysis.
 Some loggers allow real-time monitoring via wired or wireless connection.

 The typical small data logger is a battery-powered, low-power electronic device.
 Because of their low power draw, many of them can operate for hours without any external power.
 However, those which must record for extended periods of time require an external power source.
-The power supplies of small data loggers usually have a DC power input, while larger benchtop models have an AC power input.
+The power supplies of small loggers usually have a DC power input, while larger benchtop models have an AC power input.

 Data Logger Pricing and Cost